Rock That Body: Critical reception

 Fraser McAlpine of the BBC Chart Blog gave "Rock That Body" three out of five stars and called it "a party banger".
 "Rock That Body" was well-reviewed by Mike Schiller of PopMatters.
 Alex Fletcher of Digital Spy gave the song a positive review stating: "It's got plenty of pounding beats, synths that sound like they've been filled with Red Bull and more twisted vocal effects than an mp3 of Akon cutting loose in a vocoder factory.
 It's pretty simple stuff and it will no doubt grate something rotten on the 36th listen..."

 Commercial performance

 The song was a success, reaching the top ten in many countries and top twenty in a number of others, too.
 On the US Billboard Hot 100, the song peaked at number nine, making it their fifth consecutive top ten hit.
 For airplay, it proved to be their lowest-charting song since non-single "Gone Going" from their fourth studio album Monkey Business (2005), released to radio stations in early 2006.

+The song re-entered charts in 2025 following a viral dance trend on TikTok.